islco/sudo/source/_posts/2017-11-14-image-recognition-using-aws-rekognition.md

 ```

-The next function we are going to use is [detect_faces](http://boto3.readthedocs.io/en/latest/reference/services/rekognition.html#Rekognition.Client.detect_faces) This returns details on a face.
-It can detect attributes such as gender, emotion, if the person is wearing a beard, or eyeglasses as well as an age range of the subject.
+The next function we are going to use is [detect_faces](http://boto3.readthedocs.io/en/latest/reference/services/rekognition.html#Rekognition.Client.detect_faces).
+This returns details on a face.
+It can detect attributes such as gender, emotion, if the person is wearing a beard or eyeglasses, as well as an age range of the subject.

-We can reuse a similar setup from the previous program for detect_labels().
+We can reuse a similar setup from the previous program for `detect_labels()`.